pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

   Alike 3.0 License: http://creativecommons.org/licenses/by-sa/3.0/
   ****************************************************************************

-UN SDG7: Affordable and Clean Energy
+Affordable and Clean Energy
 ###############################################################################

-SDG 11 aspires to ensure access to `affordable, reliable, sustainable` and `modern` energy for all.
+`Affordable and Clean Energy` is the 7th Sustainable Development Goal 11 aspires to ensure access to `affordable, reliable, sustainable` and `modern` energy for all.
 Today renewable energy is making impressive gains in the electricity sector.
 As more and more new settlements are built, there would be new electricity distribution network developed.
 Electricity Distribution is very